eddiechaoinchina/dotfiles/README.md

 **Step Eight** is to install one of those nice-looking nerd fonts.

-**Step Nine** is to install exa and peco, tig and commitizen and cz-conventional-changelog.
+**Step Nine** is to install exa and peco, tig and commitizen and cz-conventional-changelog (follow the three lines on their page to make it global).

 **Step Ten** is to config vim and install plugins.